-It's a bit chilly to sit outside but many cafes and restaurants have outdoor patio heaters to extend the 'al fresco' season into winter.
+It's a bit chilly to sit outside but many cafes and restaurants have outdoor patio heaters to extend the 'al fresco' season

 In November and December the city is gearing up to Christmas, which is one of the biggest times in its calendar.
 Churches, shops and districts are getting their nativity scenes ready, street markets sell brightly coloured winter flowers and delicious marzipan treats, and families are stocking up with food for the holiday period.

 One of the nicest things to do in Rome at this pre-Christmas period is just wander round the streets, find the markets - the Piazza Navona and Campo dei Fiori are wonderful - and enjoy the sights and smells.

 Be sure to wander along the Via Condotti and look at the stylish Christmas decorations.
 You'll be stunned.